Arjun-Arora/GettingStartedWithRTXRayTracing/README.md

 After hitting our allocated budgets, we explored various training schemes to improve our model's performance.
 They included individually training the sub models, end-to-end training, and concurrent training with blocking gradients between models.

 ## Results
-We achieved exceeding the PSNR of 4spp with respect to 32spp and with a lower frame time budget and temporally stable results where objects don't flicker without the need for recurrence strucutre and doesn't use motion vectors.
-Our model has issues with ghosting, color accuracy, and low frequency noise artifacts.

 As defined in our design principles our system's success is defined by the inference speed, quality of the image, and the memory consumption of the model.
 The metrics we would use to quantify these specs are time, psnr/qualitative inspection, and model size.
 Every image metric associated with quality has edge cases where it fails.
 Hence, we need a human in the loop to validate the quality.

+Overall we succeded in most of our goals for this project.
+Firstly, we exceeded the PSNR of 4spp with respect to 32spp by ~2x with nearly all of our final models.
+Moreover, our outputs had an overall lower frame time budget and were temporally stable without the need of motion vectors.
+However, qualitatively our results seem to need some work.
+For example, our model has issues with ghosting, color accuracy, and low frequency noise artifacts.

 All the experiments with relation to timing was performed on a machine with a Ryzen 3700X, 16 GB of RAM, and RTX 2070 Super.